 The Research Grid hosts a comprehensive set of current and historical financial and economic databases.
-The server offers COMPUSTAT and CRSP which cover 30,000 companies and include security prices and trading volume, income, and balance sheet items.
-It includes I/B/E/S' analyst projections for earnings and sales.
-It provides stock market indices, bond prices and interest rates, mutual fund and stock ownership information, options data, and a wide array of macroeconomic time series.
-It also offers international data, and marketing and industry reports.
-The following is a quick reference chart to the most commonly used data.
+COMPUSTAT and CRSP cover 30,000+ companies and include security prices and trading volume, income, and balance sheet items.
+I/B/E/S includes analysts’ projections for earnings, sales, and stock recommendations.
+Databases also include stock market indices, bond prices, interest rates, mutual funds, stock ownership, stock options, real estate, and a wide array of macroeconomic time series.
+The following chart lists some of the commonly used databases: